Sathwik-07/Employee-Magamenet-System/README.md

 # How I Connected this Java application to database

-Before connecting to the database we need to have the following details
+Before connecting to the database we need to have the following details they are

-### In this project Database configuration details are as follows

 ### (1) Port number : 3306